| ‘When your blood pressure’s

 particular time three quarters of the tread of the tyres was either

+resting on the ground or hidden inside the wheel arches.
 So I would imagine myself rolling the car forward exactly a quarter of

 a wheel circumference, jumping out and rushing around with my penknife